shaili-regmi/cplusplus-beginners/README.md

 VS Code combines a terminal, editor window, and visual debugger together.

-Quick tips for using VS Code with its terminal:
+Quick tips for using terminal:

 * To build, you run the command `clang++ <filename>` in the terminal.
 This will generate an executable, called `a.out`
 * To run, type `.\a.out` in the VS Code terminal.

+For those of you new to using terminal and VS Code, this [video shows how to build, run, and debug on macOS](https://youtu.be/DEytbPbfZVo).